BrightTransientSurvey/ztf_forced_phot/explanation/README.md

 IPAC fps output requires a "baseline correction" ([see the docs](http://web.ipac.caltech.edu/staff/fmasci/ztf/forcedphot.pdf)).
 This baseline is best determined using a large (>~ 25) statistical sample of subtraction images that do not include emission from the transient of interest.
 Most transients have a suitable set of "pre-transient" images, but a significant fraction (e.g., many ZTF discoveries from 2018) require images taken long after the transient has faded.
 A suitable baseline can be identified visually, though with thousands of BTS transients we automate this procedure.

-### Flagging unreliable observations
+### Identifying unreliable observations

-We attempt to flag observations that are not reliable, in case users wish to remove these from their analysis.
-For the most part, such images were taken in extremely poor observing conditions and it was not possible to properly calibrate the PSF model.
-In particular, we flag images that match the following criteria as `poor_conditions` within the data products:

-1. `infobits` > 0
-2. `scisigpix` > 25
-3. `sciinpseeing` > 5

-(see [Yao et al. (2019)](http://dx.doi.org/10.3847/1538-4357/ab4cf5) for further details).
-A non-zero value for `infobits` typically indicates a problem with the IPAC data processing pipeline. `infobits` > 33554432 corresponds to "cloudy" data (see Section 2.4 of the [ZTF Science Data System (ZSDS) Advisories & Cautionary Notes](http://web.ipac.caltech.edu/staff/fmasci/ztf/extended_cautionary_notes.pdf)).

-Note that observations that have been flagged as unreliable are excluded from any baseline calculations.
+We attempt to identify [observations that may not be reliable](#Flags-Bitmask), providing users with the ability to remove these data from their analysis.
+Within this larger framework of warnings, we exclude all observations with `flags > 256` from our analysis.
+This corresponds to science images that do not pass the IPAC quality assurance thresholds and difference images for which the FPS does not provide any output.
+Any such observations are excluded from any baseline calculations.

 <img src="./../images/flagged_obs.jpg" raw=True>